CardinisCode/jobhuntmanager/jhmanager/technical_readme_files/services.md

     -   deleteNoteByUserID(), found in the ApplicationNotesRepository.
     -   deleteJobOfferByUserID(), found in the JobOffersRepository.

-Finally:
+Redirects the user:
-    The user is redirected to the route:
+-   To the template: 'dashboard.html'
-'/dashboard'.
+-   Via the route: '/dashboard'.

 ### cleanup_files:
 The files found in this directory focus on formating the data it receives, to improves how values are presented to the user (on the templates).